awkwardengineer/time-blocker/3-project-plans/040-list-crud-ordering.md

 > - Only individual tasks can be restored (no bulk restore)
 > - If the task's original list is archived (but still exists in database):
 >   - Detect that the list is archived
->   - Prompt: "This task's list is archived.
-Restore the list, or restore to an unnamed list?"
->   - Option 1: Restore the list (clears list's `archivedAt`, restores task to original list)
+>   - Automatically restore the list (clear list's `archivedAt`) and restore task to original list
->   - Option 2: Restore to an unnamed list (creates new unnamed list or uses existing one)
->   - Option 3: Cancel restore
+>   - No prompt needed - just restore both the list and the task
 > - If the task's original list was deleted (no longer exists in database):
->   - Detect that the list doesn't exist
->   - Prompt: "This task's list no longer exists.
-Restore to an unnamed list?"
->   - If yes: Restore task to a new unnamed list (or existing unnamed list if one exists)
->   - If no: Cancel restore
+>   - **Deferred:** This behavior will be implemented when delete lists feature is added
 > - If the task's original list is active:
 >   - Restore task normally to its original list
 >